Why Can't I Hear Waze In My Car

 Scenario 1: Waze is silent, but music plays fine through Bluetooth.

-Likely Cause: Waze’s “Play audio over Bluetooth” setting might be off, or your car’s system is prioritizing music stream over navigation prompts.
+Likely cause: Waze’s “Play audio over Bluetooth” setting is off, or your car’s system is routing Waze audio to a different channel than music.

 Scenario 2: Waze used to work, but suddenly stopped.